 Still, sediment buildup is a problem you’ll have to deal with in one way or another.
 It’s the primary cause of most types of noise you might encounter.
 But as you’ll see, there are several ways to go about fixing that.
 However, you must act swiftly and rely on preventative measures as much as you can.

-Water Heater Making Noise That Sounds Like Running Water
+Problem #1: Water Heater Making Noise Like Water Running

 If you heard the sound of running water coming from your water heater, find the exact place it’s coming from.
 On the one hand, the noise might be completely normal if you only hear it when someone opens a tap somewhere in the house.
 However, it might also be the result of a leak.